Xelvanta/roblox-custom-cursor/SECURITY.md

 - ❌ No telemetry or remote connections
 - ❌ No background processes or startup registration
 - ❌ No automatic updates
-- ❌ No use of external APIs or cloud services
+- ❌ No use of external APIs or cloud services[^1]

+[^1]: As of Roblox Custom Cursor v4.6.0.0, if you open the Catalogue button located under the Settings button, the app will use the GitHub API to fetch a list of pre-made cursor profiles.
+This feature is only triggered when the Catalogue is used, is completely optional, and is non-critical to the core functionality of the app.